 The Secretary of State considered the results of the consultation and agreed that our proposals met the statutory tests.

 - February 2018 to summer 2018

 - create the North of Tyne Combined Authority;

 - change the geographic area of the current NECA (ie without the three councils of Newcastle, North Tyneside and Northumberland); and

-A Joint Committee for Transport is set up to manage the transport arrangements in both the North of Tyne and NECA areas.
+An interim Mayor will be appointed to oversee the authority until a Mayor is elected in 2019.
+A Joint Committee for Transport will be set up to manage the transport arrangements in both the North of Tyne and NECA areas.